 Relax on the beach

-Since the main beach can get crowded with surfers, it’s nice to walk north to find a more quiet stretch of la playa.
+Since the main beach can get crowded with surfers, it’s nice to walk north to find a quieter stretch of la playa.
 You can even walk all the way to San Pancho.
 Just bring plenty of water and sunscreen.

 We usually don’t make it past Club de Playa Camaron.
 This place drew us in the first time we visited and we go back every time to chill out and drink some cervesas.